MatthewBlam/Lotion/README.md

 <!-- GETTING STARTED -->
 ## Run Lotion

-You can download Lotion here for Mac, Windows, and Linux.
+You can <a href"https://github.com/MatthewBlam/Lotion/releases">download Lotion</a> for Mac, Windows, and Linux.
 Alternatively, if you are familiar with Electron and wish to compile Lotion yourself, clone this repo and run Lotion as a project or use electron-builder to compile the binaries.